benjaminion/upgrading-ethereum-book/src/book.md

 There are two ways for validators to get slashed under Casper FFG:

   1. A double vote: voting more than once for the same target epoch, or
   2. A surround vote: the source&ndash;target interval of one attestation entirely contains the source&ndash;target interval of a second attestation from the same validator or validators.
 The reporting block proposer needs to take care to order the `IndexedAttestation`s within the `AttesterSlashing` object so that the first set of votes surrounds the second.
-(The opposite ordering also describes a slashable offence, but is not checked for here.)
+(The opposite ordering also describes a slashable offence, but is not checked for here, so the order of the arguments matters.)

+It is far from obvious, but this predicate also enforces [LMD GHOST slashing](/part2/consensus/lmd_ghost/#attester-slashing) for attestation equivocation.
+The [`AttestationData`](/part3/containers/dependencies/#attestationdata) objects contain the LMD GHOST head vote (`beacon_block_root`) as well as the Casper FFG votes.
+So, the Casper FFG checkpoint votes might be identical and non-slashable, but if the LMD GHOST vote differs between the two attestations then it will be deemed slashable.

 |||
 |-|------|